AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

 ## REST endpoints for querying and mutating event and reference data

 Along with the GraphQL endpoint, there are also two REST endpoints for querying and mutating event and reference data.
 These are `/events` and `/referenceData`.
 They both work the same, except one works with Event Types and the other with Reference Data Types.
 The queries and results from these endpoints are simpler than GraphQL, but not as powerful.

+Some of the advantages of REST endpoints versus GraphQL:

+- POST body is a simple JSON object or object array.

+- Responses are JSON objects or object arrays instead of the GraphQL Request/Response object type.

+- Errors have an HttpStatus code instead of the GraphQL Error collection (mainly useful to detect 400 level errors).

+The REST endpoints also have some limitations:

+- There is no editor intellisense support; you need to know the typeIds and property names you are working with.

+- Filters are limited to 2 object levels (ex: asset.id eq "123").

+- Syntax errors can be cryptic because they may still come from GraphQL.

 ### GET